chris-thorpe3db/squawk-code-generator/README.md

 The program regenerates the code if it:
  - Is equal to 7500, 7600, or 7700
- - Has already beed generated in program runtime to avoid    redundancy
+ - Has already been generated in program runtime to avoid redundancy

 The program allows the user to clear the list from inside the program using a `Console.ReadKey()` method and a case switch.
 The program also uses this case switch to allow the user to stop execution from inside the program.